 Even the extraneous stuff I’m less a fan of this season had its merits.
 Starr proved to be good for a few laughs, given his interactions with Featherstone.
 Many layered reveals were very funny, and the facial expressions to go along with them show just how much there was to gain out of Starr’s renewed image, even if he’s still the butt of every joke.

 At the same time, the Hitler/Jesus stuff wasn’t terrible.
 In particular, Hitler encouraging Jesus to show god his breakdancing routine had the kind of impact I actually wanted to see.
 It’s ludicrous, but also very funny at the moment we get it, thanks to a sense of rejection that came with it.
+More and more Indian gamers want to enjoy their favorite games on the go in 2020.
+Online casino games are no exception.
+For this reason, more and more mobile casinos are optimizing their offerings for mobile gamblers who want to gamble on their Apple iPhone, iPad, OnePlus Android smartphone or Samsung tablet.
 Whatever happens with their fight, these two at least had one high note.

 As things stand, Cassidy has an eye on Humperdoo, Featherstone is helping Tulip, and Jesse is face-to-face with The Saint, again.
 That should allow for plenty of cool things to happen in the series finale.
 I can only hope this series is more than just audacious when it comes to how the finale hour is delivered.